Periodontal disease is diagnosed by your dentist or dental hygienist during a periodontal examination.

 For more information on Periodontics and Gum Disease or to schedule an appointment, give us a call today!

-Servicing patients and families from across the tri-state including Cincinnati, Northern Kentucky, and Indiana.
+Servicing patients & families from across the Tri-State — from Cincinnati to Northern Kentucky, Indiana, and beyond.